 people with 'high libidos' and 'red-blooded men,' need more 'sex' than others and require more sexual partners than the 'average' person;

-all 'normal' men want to see naked, partially-naked or 'beautiful' women at every opportunity;
+all 'normal' men want to see naked, partially-naked or 'beautiful' (ie young) women at every opportunity;

 all 'normal' men want to have 'sex' with as many different women as possible but feel restricted to fulfil their desires by social customs;